Which Camera Is Right for You? Our Simple Camera Buying Guide!

 Panasonic also offers a wide range of lenses if you want to upgrade in the future.

 Olympus has does not need to hide behind Panasonic and Sony when it comes to producing good mirrorless cameras.

 A really good beginner model is the Olympus OM-D E-M10 Mark III.
 The E-M10 offers some practical features such as a touchscreen and a tilting display.

 As a kit with the 14-42 mm lens, the camera currently costs about 650 euros.
 For Olympus there are just as many lenses, as the connection is the same that is used for Panasonic cameras.

 There are also suitable mirrorless system cameras for advanced photographers with higher technical demands.
 The following three models leave little to be desired.

-We recently added the Sony Alpha 7 II to our own collection and we’re absolutely thrilled with it.
-The camera is equipped with a full-frame sensor, takes razor-sharp photos and even at very high ISO levels, there’s hardly any discernible image noise.
+We have been using the Sony Alpha 7ii for several years and are absolutely thrilled.
+The camera is equipped with a full format sensor, takes pin-sharp photos and even at very high ISO there is hardly any image noise.

-Bridge cameras bridge the gap between DSLRs and small compact cameras (i.e. the cheap little digicams, see the next section for more information).
+Bridge cameras bridge the gap between DSLRs and small compact cameras.
 They combine the characteristics of both camera types, hence the name.

 Unlike the first two camera types, bridge cameras don’t have an interchangeable lens.
 Nevertheless, these cameras have a very large optical zoom range.